hobson/hobson.github.io/_posts/2019-07-16-Docvectors using spaCy for Springboard.md

 title: Docvectors using spaCy for Springboard
 ---

 One of my [Springboard](springboard.com) mentees asked how she should compute document vectors using the word2vec vectors available within a parsed document object from the spaCy parser.
-Our

-You can do it yourself by summing up all the word vectors:
+The straightforward way she came up with was to sum up all the word vectors for a document.
+As long as you sum along the correct axis, so that each word vector dimension is independently summed, it should work:

 ```python
 >>> !python -m spacy download en_core_web_md